human-analysis/causal-relations-between-representations/NCINet/README.md

-# Neural Causal Inference Net (Generalization Experiment on SUnthetic Dataset)
+# Neural Causal Inference Net (Generalization Experiment on Synthetic Dataset)

 #### Training and testing the Model